Annuities Can Solve the Retirement Spending Dilemma

 Immediate annuity rates based on a $174,132 Integrity single and joint life-only policies for a male aged-65 and a female aged-62 with income starting immediately.
 Rates as of 10/4/2017.[/caption]

 By opting for an annuity, Matthew has solidified his ability to spend what he wants every year in retirement, no matter how long he lives.
 If he had simply kept the IRA, he’d be nervous to spend that money knowing that it would come at a cost later on should he live past 82.

 In summary, an annuity is a valuable retirement tool that helps reduce the risk that you or a loved one run out of money in retirement.
 The income annuity can also give people confidence to start spending their hard earned money in retirement, as they can count on future annuity income to help them meet future expenses.
 This confidence can solve the retirement spending dilemma, allowing retirees to enjoy the fruits of their hard-earned labor throughout their golden years.

-With Blueprint Income, you have the option of buying a one-time annuity (get a quote) if you’ve already saved enough, or funding your annuity slowly over time (build a Personal Pension).
-With either, you get guaranteed retirement income you can count on for life.
+With Blueprint Income, you have the option of directly buying an annuity online (get a quote), giving you get guaranteed retirement income you can count on for life.